The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Okanogan County?

-Okanogan County, Washington has 16 public high schools, along with 5 middle schools and 11 elementary schools.
+Okanogan County, Washington has 16 public high schools, serving approximately 4,410 students.

 What is the largest school district in Okanogan County?